yesodweb/serversession/README.md

     backends.

-  * There's no way of setting timeouts and cookie persistence on a per-session basis, only a global basis.
+  * There's no way of setting timeouts and cookie persistence on a per-session basis, only on a global basis.

 ## Background